margauxgeuzaine/website/_news/announcement_1.md

 related_posts: false
 ---

-I'll be attending IABMAS with COWI, see you soon to talk about the structural health monitoring of bridges and tunnels!
+I'll be attending IABMAS with COWI on 26/06, see you soon!